Nuku Hiva Island Travel Tips

 When Is the Best Time To Visit Nuku Hiva?

-The closest islands in French Polynesia to the equator, Marquesas Islands climate is pretty much opposite to that of Tahiti and the Society Islands.
+The closest islands in French Polynesia to the equator, the Marquesas Islands climate is pretty much opposite to that of Tahiti and the Society Islands.
 The best time to visit the Marquesas Islands is between October to April, when the islands get less cloud cover and rain.
 From May to October, there’s a greater chance of storms and strong wind.
-I personally visited Nuku Hiva at the end of February.
-I had mostly sunny weather but the last two days were cloudy and rainy.
+I visited Nuku Hiva at the end of February on my first visit and had mostly sunny weather except for the last two days that were cloudy and rainy.
+My second visit to Nuku Hiva was during October and the weather was superb.
 With the recent climate change, the weather in this part of the world has become unpredictable.

 That said, Nuku Hiva is a very diverse island where you can experience 4 seasons in one day.
 It can be cloudy and cool up on the plateau and warm and dry by the village.